CascadianVR/VRCParameterController/README.md

 # VRCParameterController using OSC

-## [HOW TO USE]
+## [HOW TO INSTALL]
-Download the .zip file from releases and run OSC.exe
+Download and extract the .zip file from releases and run VrcOscParameterController.exe

 ## [IP ADDRESS]
 Here you can put in either your your local or public IP address.